 But what if you don’t want or plan to borrow money… ever?
 Few of us may find ourselves in that position, but for those who do, if they don’t establish a good credit report, they will probably have a poor credit score.
 It’s certainly a worthy aspiration to avoid debt entirely, but it’s an even better idea to avoid debt and establish a good credit history.

-Holder observes that it can take time to establish a good credit rating when you’ve never had credit before, “According to Experian, one of the three major credit bureaus, ‘A FICO® Score will develop after you have at least one account open and recorded on your file for six months.'
+Holder observes that it can take time to establish a good credit rating when you’ve never had credit before, “According to Experian, one of the three major credit bureaus, ‘A FICO® Score will develop after you have at least one account open and recorded on your file for six months.’
 A VantageScore… generates much faster.
-As long as your credit report shows at least one account, it can begin to factor into [that score]," she explains.
-Learn more about FICO® vs VantageScore.
+As long as your credit report shows at least one account, it can begin to factor into [that score],” she explains.

 If you’re really worried about getting yourself into debt, consider starting with a secured credit card.
 These credit cards allow you to control your credit limit by putting down your own deposit.
 Plus, secured credit cards allow you to earn the trust of lenders without posing as much of a risk since you’re putting your own money on the line.